HamedBabaei/hatespeech-statistcal-analysis/README.md

 ## Classifier 1: `NgramLSVM`

-First, train the model to save the pre-trained model, next use the pretrained model for evaluation.
+First, train the model to save the pre-trained model, next use the pre-trained model for evaluation.

-1. To train and save NgramLSVM model (`model hypterparameters avaliable in args, no need to change it.`)
+1. To train and save NgramLSVM model (`model hyperparameters avaliable in args, no need to change it.`)

 ```pythonregexp
 python3 ml_runner.py --model_name ml --test False
 ```
 The model will be saved in `pretrained-model/ml/` directory.
-And 5-fold cross-validation will be performed on train set and logs (results) will be stored in `logs/` directory
+And 5-fold cross-validation will be performed on the train set and logs (results) will be stored in the `logs/` directory

 2. To test on validation and test sets
 ```pythonregexp